coditerate/eedi-improve/README.md

 - This is stored in the DataFiles folder, with each json file named after the `StudentId` guid.
 - Only used a couple of data files to keep things simple, and for ease of testing.
 - Admittedly, ChatGPT was used to generate this data for testing and playing around with.
-- :bell: Rest assured, the actual code & logic was ALL a spawn of my brain - so if anyone is to blame for anything incorrect/dumb you find, IT'S ME.
+- :bell: <b>Rest assured, the actual code & logic was ALL a spawn of my brain - so if anyone is to blame for anything incorrect/dumb you find, IT'S ME.</b>

 #### unit tests
 - Normally, I would write unit tests covering the happy paths, unhappy paths, and some edge-cases too.